Organisation: | Copyright (C) 2019-2025 Olivier Boudeville |

 For example:

-Then one may run monitor-us-main.sh to browse its traces live at any time.
+Then one may run priv/bin/monitor-us-main.sh to browse its traces live at any time.

 Like notified in the start-up message:

-one may use to_erl to connect directly; just remember that exiting the interpreter as usual (CTRL-C twice) thus means killing that node; prefer CTRL-D (once).
+one may use to_erl to connect directly; just remember that exiting the interpreter as usual (Ctrl-C twice) thus means killing that node; prefer Ctrl-D (once); see this section for details.

 Apparently, in some cases (not always), stopping the US-Main server (typically with systemctl stop us-main-as-native-build.service) will not unregister it from its EPMD, which will not be stopped either.
 As a consequence, any next launching of the US-Main server is bound to fail after a time-out, and the VM log file (e.g. /opt/universal-server/us_main-native/us_main/log/erlang.log.1) will confirm that a node with the same name (us_main) already exists (and thus prevents the new launch).